 What is the Mediterranean diet?

 The Mediterranean diet is based on the cuisine and style of eating of people from the Mediterranean region.
-This is based on the belief – now backed up by research – that people in Mediterrabnean countries are relatively healthy.
+This is based on the belief – now backed up by research – that people in Mediterranean countries are relatively healthy.

-While people have been eating this way for centuries, of course, the popular diet plan as we know it gained popularity in the 1960s.
+While people have been eating this way for centuries, of course, the popular diet plan as we know it gained acclaim in the 1960s.
 At this time, researchers observed that people in countries that border the Mediterranean Sea, like Greece, Croatia, and Italy, have fewer deaths by heart disease than in the United States and northern Europe.

 According to the Mayo Clinic, studies suggested that the Mediterranean diet does reduce a person’s risk for cardiovascular diseases.